yhoiseth/python-prediction-scorer/README.md

 # Python Prediction Scorer

 The purpose of this library is to help you compare predictions.

+## Installation

+`pip install predictionscorer`

 ## Usage